 As long as I can remember, I’ve always considered myself as having straight hair.
 It was only until two years ago when I had my hair cut by my favourite stylist at my previous workplace, she told me that my hair was wavy.
 I’ve always had bends and kinks in my hair – it’s not dead straight so I should’ve thought about it more before and researched it.
 However, all of my family members have straight hair plus I’m Asian and there’s not many of us who are naturally curly girls.

-I would say my curl type is 2A, fine to medium density, and low porosity.
-I have a slight wave in the hair which I had never really noticed before.
+I always a slight wave/bend in my hair which I never really took notice of before.
 I always thought my hair was just a little thicker than normal and hard to manage because of the frizz.
 It responds really well to heat but I try to avoid heating tools because of the damage.
 I colour my hair a lot so I have to try and reduce the damage by cutting certain things out.